 Your accommodation: Nesuto Stadium Hotel and Apartments

 Nesuto Stadium offers 4.5 star self-contained apartment accommodation in downtown Auckland City.
-Located a short walk from Britomart Transport and Entertainment Precinct, Auckland Waterfront and Ferries, Queen Street and Vector Arena, Nesuto Stadium is in a wonderful location to visit all of Auckland Cities attractions.The trip from Auckland to the Bay Of Islands takes around 3.5 hours but give yourself some leeway for stops and sightseeing.
-As you go through Puhoi, take in the bohemian atmosphere of this historical township.
-Stop for a breath of fresh salty air in Whangarei and take another break at Kawakawa, home to the world famous Hundertwasser toilets.
-Enjoy the native bush surrounds and marvel at the endless golden beaches as you arrive into central Bay Of The Islands, Paihia.
+Located a short walk from Britomart Transport and Entertainment Precinct, Auckland Waterfront and Ferries, Queen Street and Vector Arena, Nesuto Stadium is in a wonderful location to visit all of Auckland Cities attractions.The drive from Auckland to the Bay of Islands takes approximately 3.5 hours, but allow extra time to enjoy the sights along the way.
+Pause for a breath of fresh salty air in Whangarei, where you can explore scenic highlights like the Whangarei Falls or the lively Town Basin.
+Further along, take a break in Kawakawa known for its quirky, world-famous Hundertwasser Toilets.
+As you approach Paihia, the gateway to the Bay of Islands, soak in the stunning views of native bush and endless golden beaches that define this iconic Northland region.

 Commonly known as the ‘winterless north’ New Zealand’s Bay of Islands is made up of over 140 subtropical atolls.
 Renowned for its untouched beaches, abundant marine life and idyllic climate, this tropical paradise ticks all the boxes.
 Spend some time on a remote stretch of beach, or see the dolphins on an ocean safari.
 If diving is your thing, take the morning to descend the Rainbow Warrior - The Greenpeace flagship sunk by French saboteurs in 1985.
 Wander around Russell, a whaling port founded in 1843.
 Learn about our culture in historic Waitangi, the site where The Treaty of Waitangi was signed in 1840 between the Maori and European settlers dictating the terms by which New Zealand would become a British colony.
 Alternatively you may like to take a day tour to Cape Reinga, the very top of the North Island.